My Rules For Life

 * “If you love and serve men, you cannot by any hiding or stratagem escape the remuneration.”
 (Ralph Waldo Emerson)

 * What does it mean to put first things first?
 For me, it means getting clean at the start of the day physically and spiritually.
 Then I do the most important items in my day in descending order of importance.
-Another approach to this question is to get clear on what is of secondary importance such as social media or playing video games and make sure you don’t get sidetracked in the first ten hours of your day with nonsense.
+Another approach to this question is to get clear on what is of secondary importance such as social media or playing video games and make sure I don’t get sidetracked in the first ten hours of my day with nonsense.

 * Rushing and multi-tasking are signs to your nervous system that you are not OK.
 Happiness means loving what you have.
 Your nervous system’s omnipresent question is — am I safe?
 Intimacy and purpose are the first things to go when your nervous system gets corrupted [by cell phones, etc].
 (Fred Luskin)

-* “The action is the success; the results are out of our hands”–Jerrold Mundis.
+* “The action is the success; the results are out of our hands” (Jerrold Mundis).

 * Our default emotional state is anxiety.
 Our protection against this anxiety is connection with people we love.
 Happiness is the ability to love and be loved.
 We are programmed for flight, fight or freeze.
 It’s only when we feel compassion (for ourselves and others) that we are in reality.
 If you want to get into reality, think about people you love and who have loved you, and feel your gratitude.
 (Fred Luskin)